 2. Sign Up with DigitalOcean and Register Your Credit Card

 Now, sign up with DigitalOcean with a Google account, GitHub or any email id.
 Then you will need to enter your credit card credentials to make sure you are a genuine customer.
-A small amount will be deducted from your credit card but it will be refunded very soon as it is deducted for verification purpose.
+A small amount will be deducted from your credit card but it will be refunded very soon as it is deducted for verification purposes.

 If you are a student and you are trying your way into WordPress development or you want a personal website/blog be it for a hobby or some project, you can try to avail the $100 credit for 12 months through GitHub Student Developer Pack.
 You need to verify your identity as a student to get the coupon unlocked along with many more benefits, it’s worth checking.